lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 - `context_from_mask_extend_factor`: Extends the context area by a factor of the size of the mask.
 The higher this value is, the more area will be cropped around the mask for the model to have more context.
 1 means do not grow.
 2 means grow the same size of the mask across every direction.
 - `output_resize_to_target_size`: Forces that the cropped image has a specific resolution.
 This may involve resizing and extending out of the original image, but the stitch node reverts those changes to integrate the image seamlessly.
 - `output_padding`: Ensures that the cropped image width and height are a multiple of this padding value.
 Models require images to be padded to a certain value (8, 16, 32) to function properly.
+- `device_mode`: `cpu (compatible)` should always work but is slow, `gpu (much faster)` is much faster but may not work in all setups.
+Default is GPU given the performance improvements.

 ## Example (Stable Diffusion)
 This example inpaints by sampling on a small section of the larger image, upscaling to fit 512x512, then stitching and blending back in the original image.